turingschool/launch-curriculum/module2/labs/Week5/DatabaseMigrations.md

 * Practice using database migrations to add a column
 * Practice creating seed data

 In today's lab, we're going to add to our library application and database.
-Before beginning make sure you have the library application open.
+So that we are all starting from the same place, clone down [this repo](https://github.com/turingschool-examples/ORMLibraryStarter) and check out the `IntroToORMFinished` branch

 ## Practice